YashSri17/mthree-training-notes/Week 7 /Day 32/readme.md

-# Uber Self-Healing App - System Workflow - ER Diagram creation
+# Uber Self-Healing App - System Workflow - ER Diagram Creation
 Today we started with creating ER Diagram of our project. below is the workflow.
 ## Overview
 The **Uber Self-Healing App** is designed to ensure high availability, fault tolerance, and automated recovery by integrating monitoring, logging, and Kubernetes-based self-healing mechanisms.
 This document outlines the key components and workflow of the system.